Dick Beardsley

-Dick Beardsley (born March 21, 1956) is an American long-distance runner best known for tying for first place with Inge Simonsen in the inaugural 1981 London Marathon and his close finish with Alberto Salazar in the 1982 Boston Marathon.
+Dick Beardsley (born March 21, 1956) is an American long-distance runner.
+He tied for first place with Inge Simonsen in the inaugural 1981 London Marathon and finished second to Alberto Salazar by one second in the 1982 Boston Marathon.

 Running career

 Beardsley ran his first marathon in 2:47:14 at the 1977 Paavo Nurmi Marathon in Hurley, Wisconsin.
 In subsequent marathons, he steadily lowered his times: 2:33:22, 2:33:06, and 2:31:50.
 Beardsley is the only man to have ever run 13 consecutive personal bests in the marathon, and is in the Guinness Book of World Records for the feat.

 In 1981 he and Norwegian Inge Simonsen intentionally crossed the finish line together holding hands in a time of 2:11:48.
 According to Beardsley, "It was a big deal for both of us because neither one of us had won a marathon before."

 His finish time of 2:09:37 at the 1981 Grandma's Marathon stood as a course record for 33 years until it was broken in 2014.
 Beardsley placed second (2:08:53) on the heels of Alberto Salazar in the 1982 Boston Marathon, breaking the Boston Marathon course record and the American record.

 In 2003 he started the Dick Beardsley Marathon Running Camp, which used to be held each September at Rainbow Resort in Waubun, Minnesota, but which are now held at Lake Bemidji, Minnesota.

 Beardsley is one of the subjects of the book Duel in the Sun, published in 2006 by John Brant.
 His memoir, Staying the Course: A Runner's Toughest Race, was co-authored by Maureen Anderson and published in 2002 by the University of Minnesota Press.

+In 2007, Beardsley was featured in the documentary movie Spirit of the Marathon.

 In 2010, Beardsley was inducted into the National Distance Running Hall of Fame.